robertmarkbram/RobUtils/README.md

-# MavenUtilities
+# RobUtils
-Some scripts that will help work with maven.
+Various scripts and utilities that I write to help with dev tasks.
+- Including some maven related scripts.
+- Including java utilities.
+- Including some AHK scripts.